RobinsonLab/dspFRET/README.md

 - TCSPC histograms
 - Photon counting histograms (PCH)
 - MCS traces (also called burst traces)
-- 1D histograms of TE, S, and tau_DD
+- 1D histograms of TE, S, and tau
-- 2D histograms of TE-S and TE and tau_DD
+- 2D histograms of TE-S and TE and tau (new)